5 marketing and communication trends to watch in 2023

 “ChatGPT behaves more like a digital smartass, who always has an answer, even if it’s not necessarily correct.

-What is clear is that, in 2023, we will see us move from a phase of experimentation and trials to seeing this technology in real applications or results.
-We wouldn’t be surprised if, at some point, we can ask Canva to design an infographic for us with the specific information we provide.
+One thing that is clear is that in 2023, we will see the technology move from experimentation and testing to real applications or results.
+We would not be surprised if, at some point, we could ask Canva to design an infographic with the specific information we provide.

 5. Recapturing a trend: informative content as added value for products and services